How to Play Blackjack

 Multiple-Deck - a game played with more than one deck in a shoe.

-Natural – another slang term for a blackjack.
+Natural – another term for a blackjack.

 Round – when everyone at the table has completed acting on their hands.